bevyengine/rfcs/rfcs/12-primitive-shapes.md

 }
 ```

 Note that a `Circle` does not contain any information about the position of the circle.
 This is due to how shapes are composed to add more complex functionality.
-Consider the following common use cases of primitives shapes, as well as the the information (Translation and Rotation) that are needed to fully define the shapes for these cases:
+Consider the following common use cases of primitives shapes, as well as the information (Translation and Rotation) that are needed to fully define the shapes for these cases:

 | Shape     | Mesh | Bounding | Collision |
 |-----------|----|------------------|---|